 Recognized the world over, this qualification covers cybersecurity in a general sense.
 It makes you an expert in the ever-evolving world of threats, building strong security systems and cryptography.
 As this is a highly technical qualification, a degree in the IT field is recommended.

-This qualification is best for those who want to generalise in the field of cybersecurity.
+This qualification is best for those who want to generalize in the field of cybersecurity.
 It opens the door to many opportunities within the field as well as paving the way for more specialized qualifications further down the line.

 An ethical hacker is someone whose principal aim is to hack networks and systems on behalf of companies.
 This is done to find flaws, faults and loopholes in their security.
 This qualification teaches you about digital footprints, firewalls and vulnerability analysis among many other important aspects of this role.